winitzki/scall/tutorial/programming_dhall.md

 ### Miscellaneous features

-Multiple `let x = y in z` bindings may be written next to each other without writing `in`, and type annotations may be omitted.
+Multiple `let x = y in z` bindings may be written next to each other without writing "`in`".
 For example:

 ```dhall